holyhli/nearzkml-frontend/README.md

 Imagine the risks that DEX/DEFI could have without ZKML while using Oracles, hundreds of billions of dollars each year.

+We bring ZKML to Near Protocol, and we are looking for support to make it happen.

 ## Links to Other Parts of Our Submission

 - [ZKML Near Oracle Smart Contract](https://github.com/holyhli/zkml-near-oracle-smart-contract)